-Singtel IA comprises a team of 58 staff members, including the Group Chief Internal Auditor, who reports to the AC functionally and to the Group CEO administratively.
+Singtel IA comprises a team of 63 staff members, including the Group Chief Internal Auditor.
+Singtel IA reports to the AC functionally and to the Group CEO administratively.
 Singtel IA is a member of the Singapore chapter of the Institute of Internal Auditors (IIA) and adopts the International Standards for the Professional Practice of Internal Auditing (the IIA Standards) laid down in the International Professional Practices Framework issued by the IIA.
-Singtel IA successfully completed its external Quality Assurance Review in 2014 and continues to meet or exceed the IIA Standards in all key aspects.